mozilla/mozmill/mozrunner/README.md

 The `mozrunner` command will launch the application (specified by `--app`) from a binary specified with `-b` or as located on the `PATH`.

+mozrunner takes the command line options from [mozprofile](/en/Mozprofile) for constructing the profile to be used by the application.

 Run `mozrunner --help` for detailed information on the command line program.